Vindexus/PoweredByHeresy/source/data/classes/assassin/_moves/underdog.md

 # Underdog
-When you're outnumbered, you have +1 defense.
+When you're outnumbered, you have +1 defense against melee attacks.